IQSS/dataverse-frontend/README.md

 A containerized environment, oriented to local development, is available to be run from the repository.

-This environment contains a dockerized instance of the Dataverse backend with its dependent services (database, mailserver, etc), as well as an npm development server running the SPA frontend (With code autoupdating).
+This environment contains a dockerized instance of the Dataverse backend with its dependent services (database, mailserver, etc), as well as an npm development server running the SPA frontend (With code watching).

 This environment is intended for locally testing any functionality that requires access to the Dataverse API from the SPA frontend.